Chapter 10 : Scorpius's Revenge

-Rose raised her hand again, but Daniel was quicker.
+Rose raised her hand again, but this time, Daniel was quicker.

-“The form of a corporeal Patronus is unique, based on the wizard who conjured it,” he said.
+“The form of a corporeal Patronus is unique and based on the wizard who conjured it,” he said.

 “Exactly.
 Take five points for Hufflepuff.
 A corporeal Patronus has the ability to force dementors away.
 An incorporeal Patronus, which is where every wizard starts, may hold dementors at bay for a time, but only for a time.”
 He surveyed the class, and asked, “What conditions may make it more difficult to produce a Patronus?”
 Natalia thrust her hand in the air.
 “Ms. Jordan?”

 “The more dementors there are, the more difficult it is to conjure a Patronus.”

 “Precisely.
 Five more points to Hufflepuff.
 You’ll be learning to cast this charm without any dementors, and you should keep that in mind.
 What else?
 Mr. Finnigan?”